Rhetoric and Composition

 This program has a flexible deadline.

-Applications must be complete by the priority deadline to be considered for funding.
+Applications must be complete by the priority deadline to be considered for certain types of funding.
 Read additional information about departmental funding opportunities.

 This program reviews applications on a rolling basis.